Skip to Content

 Typically I use my box grater since I’m not grating that much for just one loaf of bread.

 However, both are fine.
-You just want to make sure you grate it finely so it incorporates into the bread evenly.
+You want to ensure you grate it finely so it evenly incorporates into the bread.

 How to pick the best zucchini